StackExchange/StackExchange.Redis/Docs/Keys and Values.md

 Note that while the conversions from primitives to `RedisValue` are implicit, many of the conversions from `RedisValue` to primitives are explicit: this is because it is very possible that these conversions will fail if the data does not have an appropriate value.

-Note additionally that *when treated numericically*, redis treats a non-existent key as zero; for consistency with this, nil responses are treated as zero:
+Note additionally that *when treated numerically*, redis treats a non-existent key as zero; for consistency with this, nil responses are treated as zero:

     db.KeyDelete("abc");
     int i = (int)db.StringGet("abc"); // this is ZERO